New York State Law

 25. Officials, as designated by the commissioner of the department of

-correction officers of any state correctional facility or of any penal
+department, and correction officers of any state correctional facility

-correctional institution.
+or of any penal correctional institution.

 26. Peace officers designated pursuant to the provisions of the New